-Choosing the right wood for your project.
+Choosing the right type of wood for kitchen cabinets.

-At KraftMaid, we understand the need to learn as much as possible about the type of wood that you will choose for your cabinetry project.
+At KraftMaid, we understand the need to learn as much as possible about the kind of wood that you will choose for your cabinetry project.
 Whether you live in a country cottage or an uptown city loft, the look and feel of your room will be influenced by the natural characteristics of the wood that you will choose—and we’re here to help.

 All woods can be classified as hard or soft.
 Hardwood comes from broad-leafed trees such as birch, oak, maple, cherry and hickory.
 Softwood comes from needle-bearing evergreen trees such as pine, spruce and cedar.